CharlieEngler3/atlas-suite/README.md

 ## Getting Started

-This is a very simple PHP web application, so the setup will be extremely straightforward.
+This is a very simple PHP web application, so the setup will be rather straightforward.

 ### Prerequisites